400–1700 nm IMX993 3MP InGaAs Series Short-Wave Infrared Camera

 CoaXPress: 173 fps; CameraLink: 150 fps

-Up to 12-bit (select 8/10/12-bit modes) ≈51.36 / 51.47 dB (HCG/LCG) USB3 / 10GigE / CoaXPress / CameraLink / GigE
+Up to 12-bit (some 8/10/12-bit options) ≈51.36/51.47 dB (HCG/LCG) USB3 / 10GigE / CoaXPress / CameraLink / GigE

 IMX992 5.0 MP (2560×2048) 3.45 µm 400–1700 nm USB3: 61.9 fps; 10GigE: 145 fps;